 What’s the Right Level of Calcium Hardness for Your Pool?

-There are a few factors that will determine the optimal calcium hardness level, such as the type of pool you have.
+A few factors will determine the optimal calcium hardness level, such as the type of pool you have.
 If your pool is plaster or concrete, you need to aim to keep your calcium hardness at around 200-275 ppm (parts per million).
-If it’s fiberglass or vinyl, it needs to be at 175-225 ppm.
-There is a happy medium, so you won’t want the water to be too soft or too hard.
+If it’s fiberglass or vinyl, I recommend keeping it at 175-225 ppm.

 How to Test Your Calcium Hardness Levels